brc-dd/iron-webcrypto/README.md

 - The package is now ESM-only.
 Refer to [this gist](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for migration help.

 - The default encoder has been updated from `JSON.stringify` to a lossless JSON stringifier that validates that data can be round-tripped without modification.
-While `undefined` values inside objects are still intentionally ignored (matching the original behavior), the new encoder throws an error when it encounters data that cannot be reliably serialized and deserialized, such as:
+The new encoder throws an error when it encounters data that cannot be reliably serialized and deserialized, such as:

   - Circular references
   - Non-plain objects (with prototypes other than `Object.prototype` or `null`)